 ----Friday----

 Friday night, I gathered with some of 48 Hour Film Project Des Moines' finest to receive our character, prop, line, and genre (Alex Watkins, chiropracter; a net; "Darn the luck!"; fantasy or film de femme).
 We chose to go with fantasy, probably because La Femme Nakita is the only Femme I want on my brain.
 Leather zip up onesie ftw.
 Some ideas came out, we settled, we threw out ideas for our story, then others departed.
 I stayed to help write the script.
 That was done at 2am, seven hours after we received our info.
-Leave, sleep, then return on Saturday around 11:30am, breakfast borrito in one hand and a can of Dr. Dogg in the other.
+Leave, sleep, then return on Saturday around 11:30am, breakfast borrito in one hand and a can of Dr. Dogg in the other.----Saturday----

 I arrived to the fellas going over location and shooting plans for the day.
 Etc. etc. I depart with our director to pick up our lady talent... two beautiful young ladies; one of which I may suggest is the cutest lady I've encountered in my journeys.
 We wait around for them to take forever (I said they were ladies, amirite?).
 I then drove us to Ewing Park, where we wasted WAYYYYY (notice the capitalization with additional letters on the end for emphasis) too much time.
 It was pretty awesome to see the way this group works, with proper equipment and whatnot.
 The park was a great place to spend what'll probably be the last really nice Saturday of the year.
 Moving along, we got some footage at B&B Supermarket, downtown around Nollen Plaza, and at our Producer/Editor/Co-Writer's sister's house.
 By the last location, I was spent.
 I spent a lot of time in my car listening to Big D & the Kids Table, then Dr. Dog.
 It was just after we left the park when our director decided to veer away from our script in favor of some cheesier gag shots.
 Being the group's most novice member, my attempts to keep us on task were most futile and exhausting.
 I ended up driving the two actresses home all by myself, marking the first time I've been alone in my car with two ladies, let alone two very attractive ones.
 It was pretty super awkward as I had nothing to say (never do in those situations), but I survived and am stronger for it.
 I returned home to watch SNL and go to sleep.